deltachat/deltachat-pages/sq/help.md

 - The [NLnet foundation](https://nlnet.nl/) granted in 2019/2020 EUR 46K for
   completing Rust/Python bindings and instigating a Chat-bot eco-system.

-- Më 2021-n morëm financime të mëtejshme nga BE për dy propozime që shtrihen në “Internetin e Brezit Tjetër”, konkretisht për [EPPD - e-mail provider portability directory](https://dapsi.ngi.eu/hall-of-fame/eppd/) (~97K euro) dhe [AEAP - email address porting](https://nlnet.nl/project/EmailPorting/) (~90K euro) që sollën mbulim më të mirë për përdorues me shumë llogari, përmirësim të gjërave për kontakte me kod QR dhe grupe, si dhe mjaft përmirësime në punën në rrjet për krejt platformat.
+- In 2021 we received further EU funding for two Next-Generation-Internet proposals, namely for [EPPD - email provider portability directory](https://dapsi.ngi.eu/hall-of-fame/eppd/) (~97K EUR) and [AEAP - email address porting](https://nlnet.nl/project/EmailPorting/) (~90K EUR) which resulted in better multi-profile support, improved QR-code contact and group setups and many networking improvements on all platforms.

-- Nga fundi i 2021-shit e deri në mars të 2023-shit kemi marrë financim *Internet Freedom* (500K dollarë amerikanë) nga Zyra e Demokracisë, ShBA, Human Rights and Labor (DRL).
+- From End 2021 till March 2023 we received *Internet Freedom* funding (500K USD) from the U.S. Bureau of Democracy, Human Rights and Labor (DRL).
-  Ky financim shërbeu si bazë për synimet tona afatgjata për ta bërë Delta Chat-in më të përdorshëm dhe të përputhshëm me një gamë të gjerë shërbyesish email anembanë botës dhe më të qëndrueshëm dhe më të siguruar në vende të prekura shpesh nga censurim dhe fikje të internetit.
+  This funding supported our long-running goals to make Delta Chat more usable and compatible with a wide range of email servers world-wide, and more resilient and secure in places often affected by internet censorship and shutdowns.

 - 2023-2024 we successfully completed the OTF-funded [Secure Chatmail project](https://www.opentech.fund/projects-we-support/supported-projects/secure-chat-mail-with-delta-chat/),